By the BlueprintPC team · Updated July 2026

 Winner: prebuilt.
 The risk isn’t large for a careful builder, but it is asymmetric — a bad prebuilt gets replaced under warranty, while a bad build can mean lost parts and lost time with no one else to call.

-Choose a prebuilt if: you want a working system on day one, you value a single warranty over squeezing out the last dollar of value, you’re not confident diagnosing hardware problems yourself, or your time is worth more to you than the modest cost gap.
-This describes most buyers, which is exactly why prebuilts dominate retail gaming-PC sales.
+Choose a prebuilt if: you want a working system on day one, you value a single warranty over squeezing out the last dollar of value, you’re not confident diagnosing hardware problems yourself, or your time is worth more to you than a possible cost gap that — in 2026’s memory-shortage market — may not even be there.
+This describes most buyers, which is exactly why prebuilts dominate retail gaming-PC sales, and why they’ve gotten more competitive on price this year specifically.

-Build custom if: you’re shopping the $800–1,800 mid-range where the performance-per-dollar gap is largest, you want the best possible GPU tier for your exact budget, you plan to upgrade piece-by-piece over several years, or you’re comfortable being your own first line of hardware support.
+Build custom if: you already own some of the expensive parts (RAM bought before the 2026 price spike, a case, a PSU), you’re willing to shop sales and the used market patiently rather than buy everything at once, you want the best possible GPU tier for your exact budget and are prepared to hunt for it, you plan to upgrade piece-by-piece over several years, or you’re comfortable being your own first line of hardware support.

-Either path is a legitimate way to end up with a good gaming PC in 2026 — the "right" answer is really just which of the six trade-offs above matters most to you.
+Either path is a legitimate way to end up with a good gaming PC in 2026 — the "right" answer is really just which of the six trade-offs above matters most to you, and this year, whether you check current prebuilt pricing before assuming a parts list will beat it.

 For pure performance-per-dollar, custom usually wins because every dollar goes toward the GPU tier that matters most.
 For a working, warrantied system with zero assembly risk on day one, prebuilt wins.
 Neither is "better" outright — it depends what you’re optimizing for.